Last Updated on

 The main limitations concern the length of time it takes to get the job done and a questionable ability when it comes to wall climbing.
 Those minor gripes aside – and they are far from deal-breakers – the PoolCleaner is a hard-hitting cleaner that will make sure your pool remains a joy to swim in.

 Check one out today if you have a smaller to medium-sized pool and you won’t be disappointed.

-Next up in our robotic pool cleaner reviews, we’ve got another suction-side automatic gadget for you in the guise of the Baracuda G3 W03000.
+Next up in our pool cleaner reviews, we’ve got another suction-side automatic gadget for you in the guise of the Baracuda G3 W03000.